 - Click “Create user”

-Now you should see your user’s “Access key ID” and “Secret access key”.
-Download the csv, keep this window open, or copy and paste both the key and secret into a local document on your computer.
+Now you should see the newly created IAM user’s “Access key ID” and “Secret access key”.
+Download the csv file, keep this window open, or copy and paste both the access key ID and secret access key into a local document on your computer.

 SAVE THESE KEYS NOW!

 You can only access these security credentials ONE TIME and FindingFive needs these keys to link up with MTurk.
 Make note of these keys now so you can pass the keys to FindingFive in the next step!